BCLibraries/burns-exhibits/content/Pirate-Treasures-II/large-image-gallery-page - Story.md

 				description="Defoe, Daniel. *[The Life and Adventures of Robinson Crusoe: Who Lived Twenty-eight Years in an Uninhabited Island.
 With an Account of His Deliverance](https://bc-primo.hosted.exlibrisgroup.com/primo-explore/fulldisplay?docid=ALMA-BC21357802090001021&context=L&vid=bclib_new&search_scope=lib_BURNS&tab=bcl_only&lang=en_US)*.
 Philadelphia: T. Wardle, 1845." size="medium"
                 align="left" %}}
-English writer Daniel Defoe (1659/61 – 1731) was the author of Robinson Crusoe.
-One of its likeliest inspirations was the story of castaway Alexander Selkirk, who sailed with –and was later rescued by – William Dampier.
+English writer Daniel Defoe (1660–1731) was the author of Robinson Crusoe.
+One of its likeliest inspirations was the story of castaway Alexander Selkirk, who sailed with – and was later rescued by – William Dampier.
 Defoe’s second novel, Captain Singleton, included the story of the main character’s experiences as a pirate.
 {{% /largefigure %}}

 {{% largefigure src="C3_DefoeTitle.jpg"